Keystone species: Definitions

 A keystone species was defined by Paine as a species that has a disproportionately large effect on its environment relative to its abundance.
-It has been defined operationally by Davic in 2003 as "a strongly interacting species whose top-down effect on species diversity and competition is large relative to its biomass dominance within a functional group."
+It has been defined operationally by Davic in 2003 as "a strongly interacting species whose top-down effect on species diversity and competition is large relative to its biomass dominance within a functional group".

 A classic keystone species is a predator that prevents a particular herbivorous species from eliminating dominant plant species.
 If prey numbers are low, keystone predators can be even less abundant and still be effective.
 Yet without the predators, the herbivorous prey would explode in numbers, wipe out the dominant plants, and dramatically alter the character of the ecosystem.
 The exact scenario changes in each example, but the central idea remains that through a chain of interactions, a non-abundant species has an outsized impact on ecosystem functions.
 For example, the herbivorous weevil Euhrychiopsis lecontei is thought to have keystone effects on aquatic plant diversity by foraging on nuisance Eurasian watermilfoil in North American waters.
 Similarly, the wasp species Agelaia vicina has been labeled a keystone species for its unparalleled nest size, colony size, and high rate of brood production.
 The diversity of its prey and the quantity necessary to sustain its high rate of growth have a direct impact on other species around it.

 The keystone concept is defined by its ecological effects, and these in turn make it important for conservation.
-In this it overlaps with several other species conservation concepts such as flagship species, indicator species, and umbrella species.
-For example, the jaguar is a charismatic big cat which meets all of these definitions:
+In this it overlaps with several other species conservation concepts such as flagship species (attracting support), indicator species (showing the health of the environment), and umbrella species (indirectly protecting many other species).
+For example, the jaguar is a big cat which meets all of these definitions:

 The jaguar is an umbrella species, flagship species, and wilderness quality indicator.
 It promotes the goals of carnivore recovery, protecting and restoring connectivity through Madrean woodland and riparian areas, and protecting and restoring riparian areas. ...
 A reserve system that protects jaguars is an umbrella for many other species. ... the jaguar [is] a keystone in subtropical and tropical America ...